 To get a better understanding of a typical Customer Satisfaction Score survey, let’s use an example.
 Think about the type of information a property management company would like to know after a resident requests a maintenance order.

 In this example, the scale is from “Poor” to “Excellent”.
 This may look simple, but the responses collected can mean different things according to the most prevalent components.

 If a resident were to respond with a rating on the higher end like “Good” or “Excellent”, they’re considered evangelists.
 They found their experience with the maintenance staff to have met their expectations, solved their problem, and left them feeling satisfied.
-Not only can residents tell you what went exceptionally well, but they can become word-of-mouth advocates and encourage others looking for an apartment with reliable staff, too.
+Residents can tell you what went exceptionally well and become word-of-mouth advocates and encourage others looking for an apartment with reliable staff, too.

 On the other hand, if they provided a rating of “Poor,” “Fair,” or “Average,” they’re considered detractors.
 These are residents who felt they had a negative experience with maintenance.
 This survey itemized each aspect of the visit — like quality or cleanliness — so the resident can inform the company of what went wrong.